learn-co-curriculum/dsc-lingalg-linear-equations/README.md

 Using linear algebra , we can write this system of equations as shown below:
 ![](ss.png)

-So we see that in order for an computational algorithm to solve this (and other similar) problems, the data we have first needs to get converted into a set of matrix and vector objects as shown above.
+So we see, that in order for a computational algorithm to solve this (and other similar) problems, the data we have first needs to get converted into a set of matrix and vector objects as shown above.
 Machine learning involves building up such objects from the given data, understanding their relationships and how to process them for a given problem.

 Solving these equations require knowledge around defining these vectors and matrices in a computational environment and of operations that can be performed on these entities to solve for unknown variables as we saw above.
 We shall look into this in upcoming lessons.